hardik2396/Portfolio/content/home/publications_selected.md

 #  6: Book chapter
 publication_type = "-1"
 +++

+## Video Colorization
+#### MICROSOFT AI & RESEARCH, USA, Senior Data Scientist Anirudh Koul.
+* Proposed a spatio temporal end to end module that effectively exploits temporal redundancies while maintaining real-time speed for video colorization task.
+* Spatial Transformer Network was used to encode optical flow features for motion estimation and motion compensation to reduce flickering noise in the output.
+* Early fusion, slow fusion and 3D convolutions were explored for the joint processing of multiple consecutive video frames.

 ## Option Valuation and Analysis
 #### INDIAN INSTITUTE OF MANAGEMENT, CALCUTTA, Prof. Vivek Rajvanshi